timbostop/qutio/_pages/privacy-policy.md

 permalink: /privacy-policy/
 ---

-## Who we are

-**Suggested text:** Our website address is: https://qutio.com.

-# This is a static site - no information is collected, stored or tracked.
+This is a static site - no information is collected, stored or tracked.

-# No cookies are used
+No cookies are used